 Special Revenue Funds are used to account for the proceeds of specific revenue sources that are legally restricted to expenditures for a specified purpose.
-The District maintains one nonmajor special revenue fund.
+The District maintains one major special revenue fund, the IMRF and Social Security Fund.

 Capital Projects Funds are used to account for financial resources to be used for the acquisition or construction of major capital facilities.
 The Special Reserve Fund is a major fund.